 How soon will I be able to work out?

 Recovery from brachioplasty is relatively easy, involving minimal discomfort.
 You will need little to no pain medication and will be able to return to work and light activities in just a few days.
-More strenuous pursuits, such as weight lifting, will need to wait a few weeks.
+More strenuous pursuits, such as weight lifting, will need to wait for a few weeks.

 What about concealing scars in the armpit?